APikielny/mannequinchallenge/README.md

 # Consistent Depth Estimation for Video

+## Overview
+This repo contains implementation of Consistent Depth Estimation for Video code, written by Marc Mapeke and Adam Pikielny.
+Our goal is to improve temporal consistency of depth maps.
+We start with Google's MannequinChallenge work.
+Different branches of this repo (TODO, combine) contain latent regularization, anti-alias sampling, and fourier features techniques towards this goal.

+I have moved the original README to `README_Google.md`.
+This README now contains an effort to document our code.

+## Important Files in mannequinchallenge

+This is non-exhaustive list of important python files and folders that we changed and will likely be changed further.

+* `accuracy_scripts/` contains the logic to evaluate MSE accuracy by doing least squares alignment with COLMAP depth.
+* `grid_bash_scripts/` (discussed in Bash Scripts section), scripts to run stuff on grid, such as training, testing, etc.
+* `loaders/`: loads data into model.
+We have different data loaders for different models.
+Discussed further in bash scripts section.
+* `models/`: very important.
+This is where the model architecture is defined
+    - We mainly modify pix2pixmodel and hourglass.
+Pix2pix is directly called by the training code (`train_from_scratch.py`).
+It contains the loss functions, optimizer, etc. The actual model architecture is defined in `hourglass.py`.
+Hourglass is where we change things like sampling and fourier features.
+    - `resample_v2.py` contains our new sampling filters.
+The fourier features code is baked directly in in `hourglass.py`.
+    - The upsample test files are not actually used by the model but are helpful for testing new sampling filters.
+* `options/train_options.py`: flags to pass when training.
+Below the line #Added by Adam is stuff that was added this year.
+See bash scripts for examples of using these flags.
+* `test_davis_videos.py` is the original code to run inference on the model.
+The "davis" was a reference to the original dataset but this can be modified.
+* `train_from_scratch.py`: We use this for **all training** (it doesn't actually need to be from scratch, if you don't pass the train_from_scratch flag.
+Sorry this is confusing.).
+This file includes a data loader, train and test list, and a few other things that can be modified inline.
+Most things should be modified through flags.
+The end result of calling this file will be a .pth model saved to `checkpoints/`, along with intermediate inference results (these can be very helpful to see what the model is doing).

+* `test_data/` is where all outputs go, except for the models themselves which go in `checkpoints/`. `test_data/` most importantly includes `viz_predictions`, where depth images are output.
+The structure varies, but generally is `viz_predictions -> dataset and/or specific ID -> model_name -> (sometimes) specific epoch of model`.
+Scripts to generate video also output here, and there are also text files containing certain pieces of the datasets.

 ## Bash Scripts:
 All bash scripts I wrote to run on grid should be stored in mannequinchallenge/grid_bash_scripts.
 Preivously, they were free-floating in /data/jhtlab/apikieln, so if something is breaking now it is probably a paths issue.

-Some scripts (.sh) are accompanied by a plain text file that shows exactly how to run it.
+Some bash scripts are accompanied by a plain text file that shows exactly how to run it.
 This isn't necessary, but it was helpful for me when switching betwee scripts.
 For example, for `test_mannequin_on_grid.sh`, run `cat test_grid_command` to see the command I use, and copy/paste that to trigger `test_mannequin_on_grid.sh` to run on grid.
 The `-m abes` flag will email grid job status updates.
 I believe this just emails whoever submitted the job.
 I created a filter in my mail app to prevent these emails from flooding my inbox.

 Here are the scripts:
 * `test_mannequin_on_grid.sh` and `test_grid_command`: run inference on a given model.
 Right now, the dataset can't be specified here and must be done manually (TODO I think I have this functionality in other inference functions though?)